 Puzzle Break offers regularly scheduled games on Fridays, Saturdays, and Sundays, and private events at custom times during the week.
 Check the Games page for more information on our current rooms, or the Team Building Events page for more information about scheduling private or weekday games for any number of players.

 Tickets for our regularly scheduled weekend events are $30 per player and they must be purchased in advance HERE.
 Our private games' price depends on the size of the room.

 I only want to play with my friends, what do I do?

 You have two options.
 We offer "public" ticketed games (tickets are sold per-person) and "private" ticketed games (the whole room is one single purchase).
 To play only with your group in a public game, you'll want to grab 100% of the tickets for the time you are playing, which is 14 for Escape from 20,000 Leagues and 12 for Escape the Midnight Carnival.
+There's also a discount if you book the whole room; just click the "book entire experience" box and you'll be good to go!
 The Eventide Departure is always private, no action required.

 How many people do I need to play?